maliput/maliput_documentation/docs/installation_quickstart.rst

 The following assumes that you want to create a workspace containing all of Maliput's repositories, with a focus on Maliput and Malidrive development.
-As such, it uses a workspace directory named ``maliput_ws`` and pulls sources from `dashing/maliput.repos <hhttps://github.com/ToyotaResearchInstitute/repos_index/blob/main/dashing/maliput.repos>`_ or `foxy/maliput.repos <hhttps://github.com/ToyotaResearchInstitute/repos_index/blob/main/foxy/maliput.repos>`_.
+As such, it uses a workspace directory named ``maliput_ws`` and pulls sources from `foxy/maliput.repos <https://github.com/ToyotaResearchInstitute/maliput_infrastructure/blob/main/repos_index/foxy/maliput.repos>`_.

-If you are using ROS 2 Foxy, the instructions also cover how to optionally add ``delphyne`` repositories into your workspace.
+The instructions also cover how to optionally add ``delphyne`` repositories into your workspace.
 These repositories include a simulator and visualizer useful when working with Maliput road networks.

 The instructions below first cover how to create a non-containerized workspace, followed by a containerized workspace.
-Note that using a containerized workspace is recommended.
+**Note that using a containerized workspace is recommended**.

 .. _create-a-non-containerized-workspace: